LCC-CIT/CS235AM-Demos/MathFlashCards-2Screens/README.md

 * Sending information from one activity to another using an intent
 * Using activity life-cycle events: onCreate, onResume, onNewIntent

-There are two versions of this app: v0 - has a button on the first activity that launches the second activity.
+There are two versions of this app:<br>
+v0 - has a button on the first activity that launches the second activity.
 To go back to the first activity use the system back button.<br>
 v1 - has buttons on both the first and second activities that launch the other activity.
 This app has activities with LaunchMode = SingleInstance.<br>